 If you have any questions or would like any more information about the DanceEast CAT, please contact a member of the DanceEast team.

-On this page you will find the term dates for 2019 through to Summer 2020 – please keep in mind these dates are subject to change.
+On this page you will find the DanceEast CAT term dates – please keep in mind these dates are subject to change.

 This world class, non-residential dance programme supports and nurtures gifted and talented young people aged 10 – 18 years who are ready to make a commitment to intensive training in dance.